 The Project

-Since 2021, Slavery and Loomis Chaffee: An Ethical History Project has investigated the lives of Black people enslaved by the Chaffee, Loomis, and Hayden families as well as the historical contexts in which they lived.
-Our committed, collaborative, and ongoing student-faculty research project seeks to center the lives of people whose lives were forever altered by the experiences of enslavement.
+In 2021, this project set out to research the lives of Black people enslaved by the Chaffee, Loomis, and Hayden families as well as the historical contexts in which they lived.
+For its first four years, our committed and collaborative student-faculty research project sought to center the lives of people whose lives were forever altered by the experiences of enslavement.
+The project expanded in 2025 with the addition of Indigenous Perspectives, research that aspires to tell the history of the Loomis Chaffee campus through Indigenous histories and perspectives.
+With a new name, Loomis Chaffee Ethical History Project, we look forward to both deepening and broadening the focus of our ongoing work.

 With research in online archival collections of public and private records, archives, object collections, and libraries in Connecticut and South Carolina, and many other scholarly sources in print and digital media, including the inspirational and seminal work of Marisa Fuentes, this project seeks to tell new stories about these enslaved persons’ experiences and to craft narratives that, despite these investigations, remain frustratingly uneven and incomplete.